 There’s a reason the first step of our Upward Thinking process is called Discover.
 It’s primarily a listening and learning phase.
-Whether we’re designing a new learning center, athletic complex, residence hall, or commons, we start by learning about the people that will use it.
+Whether we’re designing a new cafeteria, athletic complex, elementary school, or auditorium, we start by learning about the people that will use it.

 It’s in this crucial step—before any building design is done—that we explore how students, staff, and faculty are using the current building they occupy.
 What’s working.
 What’s not working.
 What’s missing.
 We also explore how a new building can work more efficiently for them—or be more inspiring for the work they’re doing.